xyzsd/dichotomy/README.md

 pattern matching.

 ### `Either`:
-An general immutable type that can only be *either* one of two types.
+A general immutable type that can only be *either* one of two types.
 The types are called `Left<L>` and `Right<R>`.
 By convention, the Left type indicates failure, while the Right type indicates success.